modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

     RELATION TO OTHER DOMAINS IN QUANTUM INFORMATION SCIENCE<br>
     ACKNOWLEDGMENTS

+    MLA style: Serge Haroche – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+28 May 2023. https://www.nobelprize.org/prizes/physics/2012/haroche/lecture/

 !!! tip "2012 Physics Nobel Prize awarded to Wineland."

-    WORK (Wineland): “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
+    WORK: “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the late 1970s, David Wineland has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Using electric fields, Wineland has successfully captured electrically charged atoms, or ions, in a kind of trap and studied them with the help of small packets of light, or photons.”

     MLA style: David J. Wineland – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/2012/wineland/facts/

-    Nobel Lecture: *Superposition, Entanglement, and Raising Schrödinger’s Cat*.
+    NOBEL LECTURE: *Superposition, Entanglement, and Raising Schrödinger’s Cat* by Wineland.

     I. INTRODUCTION<br>
     II.
 SOME EARLY STEPS TOWARDS QUANTUM CONTROL<br>